frc6548/offseason-swerve-drive/README.md

+wrong branch!

-click on "branch" and then select "master"
+click on "main" and then select "master"